Creating Internal Tags

 Enable Poll Mode Markers in the view editor to visually identify which components use "Page Usage" tags.
 This helps verify that critical tags are set to "Service Running".

-📷 [Screenshot: View editor with poll mode markers showing colored borders on components]
+📷 [UG-TAGS-INT-02] View editor with poll mode markers showing colored borders on components

 Next Steps

-- Tags Reference: Data types, quality codes, and troubleshooting
+- Tags Reference: Return here for data types, quality codes, and troubleshooting